ekirving/temporal-selection/exercises/README.md

 ERROR: Final time point is not infinity OR final epoch not constant
 ```

-Because the MCMC has to run for 1 million generations, this can take 5-10 minutes to run on a reasonably fast CPU.
+Because the MCMC has to run for 1 million generations, this can take 10-15 minutes to run on a reasonably fast CPU.
+Now
+would be a great time to get a cup of coffee or tea.

 For a full list of the available flags, see the [README](https://github.com/Schraiber/selection/tree/change_time_parameters) file.